Misdemeanor Background Checks Explained

 How Long Does a Misdemeanor Show Up on a Criminal Record?

 Misdemeanors show up on criminal records indefinitely, in most cases, unless the case is expunged or sealed.
-Also, the duration of misdemeanors appearing in criminal records depends on state laws; there are states that apply the "seven-year rule" under which charges, arrests, and dismissals that are older than 7 years cannot appear in background checks.
+Also, the duration of misdemeanors appearing in criminal records depends on state laws; there are states that apply the "seven-year rule" under which charges, arrests, and dismissals that are older than 7 years cannot appear in the background checks.

 Misdemeanors of all kinds appear in background checks unless instructed otherwise.
-This includes Class C misdemeanors that are considered as a lesser crime than other misdemeanors.
+This includes Class C misdemeanors that are considered a lesser crime than other misdemeanors.
 Even though Class C misdemeanors do not require jail time, they still go on criminal records and appear in background checks.

 How to Check for Misdemeanors?